Lawani-EJ/class-notes/README.md

 - Hardware API for the app to talk to your camera.
 - Software Library API for the image to be processed with filters.
 - Web API for sending your image to instagram's servers so your friends can like it.

+## Access
+API's also vary in the scope of who can access them

+- Public API's (also known as open API's) : Consumed by anyone who discovers the API.
+- Private API's: Consumed only within an organization and not made public.
+- Partner API's : Consumed by one or more organizations that have an established relationship.